 Rated PG for thematic elements, some disturbing images and incidental smoking

 Our coolest and most famous fictional detective is back, but this time long after his retirement when he is struggling with dementia at the age of 93.
-Featuring a great detective unable to remember the details of his past is a unique element that can enter this movie into the list of films about dementia and Alzheimer’s.
+Featuring a great detective unable to remember the details of his past is a unique element that can enter this movie into the list of movies about dementia.

 Something is bothering Mr. Holmes.
 Watson may have fictionalized the account of his last case a bit too much.
 Holmes would like to remember the event as it was but is unsuccessful because his memory is failing him.

 But that last case is very important.
 After all, it was the case that ended in the retirement of the great Sherlock Holmes and him putting an end to his detective career.